HomeGuidesAPI ReferenceChangelog

 How can you calculate a System Peak Demand value from meter data?

-If you have access to revenue-grade interval data for the site, you can use the event intervals you found in the previous step to determine the System Peak Demand value to pass into the calculator.
-You should also look at the properties lookbackIntervalQuantity (which you queried above) which indicates the length of the demand interval, in minutes.
+If you have access to revenue-grade interval data for the site, you can use the event intervals you found in the previous steps to determine the System Peak Demand value to pass into the calculator.
+You should also look at the property lookbackIntervalQuantity (which you queried above), which indicates the length of the demand interval in minutes.
 This will typically be 15 minutes, 30 minutes, or an hour.
 Take care, because the system peak demand interval can be different from your meter data intervals and the other demand intervals on the bill.

 Step 1.
 Retrieve meter data for the System Peak Hour